awsdocs/amazon-connect-admin-guide/doc_source/pass-contact-attributes-chat.md

    });
    ```

    In the payload, you must create a string key `attributes` \(as\-is, all lowercase\), with an object as its value\.
-That object must have string\-to\-string key/value pairs\.
+That object must have string\-to\-string key\-value pairs\.
 If anything other than a string is passed in any one of the attributes, the chat will fail to start\.

    The contact attributes must follow the limitations set by the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html#connect-StartChatContact-request-Attributes) API:
    + Keys must have a minimum length of 1
    + Values can have a minimum length of 0

 ## Things you need to know<a name="contact-attributes-chatwidget-important-notes"></a>
 + The chat widget has a 6144 bytes limit for the entire encoded token\.
-Since JavaScript uses UTF\-16 encoding, 2 bytes are used per character, so the maximum size of the `encoded_token` should be around 3000 characters\.
+Because JavaScript uses UTF\-16 encoding, 2 bytes are used per character, so the maximum size of the `encoded_token` should be around 3000 characters\.
 + The encoded\_token should be passed in to `callback(data)`\.
 The `authenticate` snippet does not need any additional changes\.
 For example:

   ```